codigando/Code_Examples/README.md

-# pageexamples
+# Code Examples
-A collection of code examples used on facebook page www.fb.com/codigando
+A collection of code examples used on facebook page:
+* www.fb.com/codigando